 Please feel free to contact me if you have any questions about the program!

 Hello!
-My name is Katie Sacco and I am excited to be entering into my 2nd year of doctoral studies in counselor education at ISU-Pocatello!
+My name is Katie Sacco and I am excited to be entering into my 3rd year of doctoral studies in counselor education at ISU-Pocatello!

-My name is Aishwarya Joshi, a.k.a Ash and I am a first year doctoral student.
+My name is Aishwarya Joshi, a.k.a Ash and I am a second year doctoral student.
 I am from India, where I received my Bachelor in Arts degree (majors: Psychology, English Literature and Journalism).
 I received my Master of Science degree in Criminal Justice & Forensic Psychology from Tiffin University (Tiffin, Ohio) in 2014 and Master of Arts degree in Clinical Mental Health Counseling from Heidelberg University (Tiffin, Ohio) in 2019.
 My professional areas of interest includes, multiculturalism/diversity, global mental health, trauma informed care, LGBTQ+ and immigrant/refugee mental health.

 In my free time, I enjoy traveling, hiking, participating in mud races, dancing and attending pop/rock and k-pop concerts.
 I am honored and excited to be a part of this amazing program and look forward to start this new adventure!